erasmus-without-paper/ewp-specs-api-iia-cnr/README.md

  * General [error handling rules][error-handling] apply.

- * Please note, that receiving unknown `iia_id` values is NOT an error, and you MUST return a proper HTTP 200 response in this case.
-This usually indicates that a new IIA related with your institution has been created on some other institution's servers, and you may want to fetch it.
+ * Servers MUST return a valid (HTTP 200) XML response whenever the request has been [properly received][bad-cnr-request].
+Unless HTTP 200 is received, clients are RECOMMENDED to automatically retry the request after some time.

 Response